 Treatment will depend on which disorder a person is experiencing.
 However, for placenta previa and placental abruption, a person may be monitored in the hospital or advised to limit their physical activity.

 For severe cases of placental abruption, a person may require medical attention, and doctors may deliver the baby early.
-If placental abruption is severe, it means that more than half of the placenta has become separated.
+If placental abruption is severe, it means that

 If placenta previa causes heavy bleeding, a person may need to stay in the hospital.
 They will need a cesarean delivery, usually 2–4 weeks before the due date.